umbraprior/FikaLauncher/FikaLauncher/FikaLauncher/Languages/Terms/Launcher/en-US.md

 - Game-related issues should be directed to appropriate teams
 - Project Fika issues → Project Fika Discord
 - SP-Tarkov issues → SP-Tarkov Discord
+-
+## Translations

+Fika is localized by the community at [Crowdin](https://crowdin.com/project/fikalauncher).
+Feel free to help us translate it into any available languages!

+> [!NOTE]
+> All translations are from community members, if you find any incorrect/offensive/vulgar translations, let us know

 ## Risk Acknowledgment